Does God repent?

 The King James version says, “And it repented the Lord that he had made man on the earth, and it grieved him at his heart” (Genesis 6:6 also Exodus 32:14).
 But the New King James Version gives a clearer meaning to this verse, “And the Lord was sorry that He had made man on the earth, and He was grieved in His heart.”

-Therefore, the words “it repented” the Lord, can be understood from the explanatory statement “it grieved him” to His heart.
+Therefore, the words “it repented” the Lord, can be understood as “it grieved him” to His heart.
 This shows that the repentance of God does not mean a change in His nature or purpose.
-The “repentance” of God is an expression showing the pain of divine compassion that is caused by man’s sin.
+Rather it is an expression showing the pain of divine compassion that is caused by man’s sin.

-The evil choices of humans brought death and misery to our world.
+The evil choices of humans brought death and misery to our world (Romans 6:23).
 If they remained faithful to God, their lives would have been so much different.
 They would be living in a perfect peaceful world with a direct relationship with God and the angels.
 Sadly, they chose evil and are reaping the sad consequences of their choices.

-And although human sin fills God’s heart with great sorrow.
-Nonetheless, it moves Him also to judgement against the evil doers for He is just (Psalm 7:11).
-And takes action to protect the innocent “if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it” (Jer.
-18:10).
-When men continue in their evil paths and insist on rebellion against God, the Lord is left with no choice but to administer justice.
+And although human sin fills God’s heart with great sorrow, nonetheless, it moves Him also to judgement against the evil doers for He is just (Psalm 7:11).
+And He takes action to protect the innocent: “if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it” (Jeremiah 18:10 also v.
+8).
+When men continue in their evil paths and insist on rebellion against Him, the Lord is left with no choice but to administer justice.

 God is not a man that he should repent.
-In this sense God never repents of anything “And also the Strength of Israel will not lie nor repent: for he is not a man, that he should repent” (1 Sam.
-15:29).
-But when people repent and turn from their wicked ways, He also repents of judging them as in the story of the inhabitants of Nineveh “And God saw their works, that they turned from their evil way; and God repented of the evil which he said he would do unto them; and he did it not” (Jonah 3:10).
+In this sense God never repents of anything.
+“And also the Strength of Israel will not lie nor repent: for he is not a man, that he should repent” (1 Samuel 15:29).
+But when people repent and turn from their wicked ways, He also repents of judging them as in the story of the inhabitants of Nineveh: “And God saw their works, that they turned from their evil way; and God repented of the evil which he said he would do unto them; and he did it not” (Jonah 3:10).

 Check out our Bible Answers page for more information on a variety of topics.